 As you may already know, not all Christians celebrate their big holidays on the same day.
 The reason is that there are a few Christian denominations.
 The main ones are Catholic and Orthodox.
 Or, as some refer to them, West and East.
 Croatia is predominantly a Catholic country with around 85% of Roman Catholics.
 So, a vast majority of its population celebrates Easter according to the Catholic religious calendar.

 That means that they celebrate it on a Sunday after the first full moon in the spring.
 So, Easter always falls between 22nd of March and 24th of April.
 This decision was made by the Church in the 4th century, but that’s a completely different topic.
-What you need to know is that in 2022, Easter in Dubrovnik will be celebrated on the 17th of April.

 2. Local Traditions